flamingobadger/logistic_growth/README.md

 **Logistic growth plot**

-* In  "plot_data.R" script I used the "ggplot2" package to firstly plot population ($N$) over time ($t$) in order to visualise how the population size changes over time.
+* In  "plot_data.R" script I used the "ggplot2" package to plot population ($N$) over time ($t$) in order to visualise how the population size changes over time.
 This gives a graph with an S-shaped curve which is characteristic of logistic growth.

 * The population initially is in a lag phase as the population is adjusting to the environment of the growth medium and N is small so there are fewer individuals reproducing.
 After N increases, the population then experiences exponential growth as the concentration of resources in the environment are abundant.
 The depletion of resources and increase in competition then results in a deceleration phase, and the population then stabilises around the carrying capacity ($K$).